We may take them for granted today, but each of these museums has played a vital role in Yorkshire’s history.

 When the Cold War raged, it wasn’t just the USA that was afraid of a nuclear war with Russia – the UK acted too.
 The York Cold War Bunker was constructed in 1961 – it was one of about 30 nationwide, and if a bomb had gone off, it would have housed 60 volunteer members of the Royal Observer Corps who could collate details of the bombs and the radioactive fallout.

 It was a base for the ROC until 1991, but thankfully they never had to use it for its real purpose.
 Today it’s the only one of those Cold War bunkers that’s still in its original operational condition.
-Since 2006, it’s been open to the public, so you can delve into the underground structure and see the fully equipped operational rooms, specialist computers from the 1980s, radio equipment, dormitories and generating plant.
-You can also get an idea of the damage a nuclear bomb could have caused using their simulation computers.
+In 2006 it was opened to the public, so you can delve into the underground structure and see the fully equipped operational rooms, specialist computers from the 1980s, radio equipment, dormitories and generating plant.
+It’s also kitted-out with simulation computers that give you an idea of the damage a nuclear bomb could have caused.

 York Cold War Bunker, Monument Close, York, North Yorkshire, YO24 4HT.